-The Artspace Project Wall, situated on the western façade of the Artspace and facing the intersection of 43rd and Main Streets, is an ongoing site for temporary public art projects that features selected and commissioned works by national and regional artists.
+The Artspace Project Wall, situated on the west-facing façade of the Artspace and facing the intersection of 43rd and Main Streets, is an ongoing site for temporary public art projects by contemporary artists.
+The Artspace Project Wall features selected and commissioned works by national and regional artists.
 Since its inauguration, the Artspace Project Wall has received important support from the Missouri Arts Council, a state agency.

 Celebrating 20 years of artists, art, and ideas in 2020, the H&R Block Artspace continues its commitment to dynamic and timely public art projects with Art Miller: Boy Scouts of America Statue of Liberty Replica (Strengthening the Art Of Liberty Campaign), Meyer Boulevard and Prospect Avenue, Kansas City, Missouri, 2020, a new Artspace Project Wall.

 On the cusp of the 2020 U.S. presidential election and in the midst of a profound national reckoning over public space and the legacies and origins of monuments, the Artspace is pleased to present a new Project Wall by Kansas-based photographer Art Miller that examines our current state of democracy.

 The image centers on a miniature and locally-sited replica of the world-famous “Liberty Enlightening the World,” commonly known as the Statue of Liberty, designed by French sculptor Frédéric-Auguste Bartholdi and presented as a gift to the United States from the people of France on October 28, 1886, just two decades after the end of the American Civil War.